berteh/BandInMuseScore/README.md

 ![Illustration: Simple Score exampe](example/BandInMuseScore.png)

-This plugin has been tested on Linux (Ubuntu) with MuseScore 2.3.2.
-It should work fine on Windows and Mac and will eventually be ported to MuseScore 3.
+This plugin has been tested on Linux (Ubuntu) with MuseScore 2.3.2, and on Windows8 with MuseScore 3.2.3.
+It should work fine on Mac as well.
 It's work in progress, usable and perfectible, suggestions and help are welcome (see [Roadmap](#roadmap--contribute)).

 ## HowTo
 - Install [MMA MIDI Accompaniment](https://www.mellowood.ca/mma/index.html) for your OS (it's Free).
+Additional info (esp. for Windows) see [INSTALL.md](INSTALL.md)
 - [Download BandInMuseScore](https://github.com/berteh/BandInMuseScore/archive/master.zip) plugin
 - Open your score with chords symbols in MuseScore
 - Launch plugin creator, open BandInMuseScore plugin from there, click `run`, it will create MMA file automatically.